pallets/jinja/docs/templates.rst

     {{ foo.bar }}
     {{ foo['bar'] }}

 It's important to know that the outer double-curly braces are *not* part of the variable, but the print statement.
 If you access variables inside tags don't put the braces around them.

 If a variable or attribute does not exist, you will get back an undefined value.
 What you can do with that kind of value depends on the application
 configuration: the default behavior is to evaluate to an empty string if printed or iterated over, and to fail for every other operation.

 .. _notes-on-subscriptions:

 .. admonition:: Implementation

-    For the sake of convenience, ``foo.bar`` in Jinja2 does the following Python things:
+    For the sake of convenience, ``foo.bar`` in Jinja2 does the following things on the Python layer:

     -   check for an attribute called `bar` on `foo` (``getattr(foo, 'bar')``)